claudielarouche/claudielarouche/_projects/acronyms-game.md

 “Registrar of the Supreme Court of Canada and that portion of the federal public administration appointed under subsection 12(2) of the Supreme Court Act” was renamed to “Registrar of the Supreme Court of Canada”.
 You’re welcome.

 There are 2 entries for “Offices of the Information and Privacy Commissioners of Canada”.
 One with Abbreviation “OPC”, the other with “OIC”.
-Which one is correct?
-Your guess is as good as mine, but I suspect they are both incorrect haha.
+Since there is no way you could know which is which in the quiz, I removed them both :)

 <script src="https://cdnjs.cloudflare.com/ajax/libs/PapaParse/5.3.0/papaparse.min.js"></script>
 <script src="{{ "/assets/js/acronyms-game.js" | relative_url }}"></script>